venkatesh-reddy679/Board_Game-CI-CD/README.md

    2. deployment: deployment is the highest deployable resource in kubernetes that internally creates a replicaset that is actually responsible for  maintaining the desired number of pod replicas all the time.

-   3. service (type = load balancer): service is a resource that is used to establish a stabe communication between pods and external network.
+   3. service (type = NodePort): service is a resource that is used to establish a stabe communication between pods and external network.
 A service points to the pods through labels

       there are 3 types of services